Tax-Optimized Investing Strategies for Full-Time Workers with Side Hustles

 *infomercial voice* But wait, there’s more!

-If your employer and plan provider allow for after-tax contributions to your W-2 401(k), you can fill your W-2 401(k) up to $61,000, too.
-Keep in mind that includes your employer’s matching contributions, so the realistic mix is likely $20,500 of your contributions, $5,000-$10,000ish in employer match, and the remaining $30,000ish in “after-tax” contributions that can be converted to Roth.
-This is known as the Mega Backdoor Roth IRA, and I wrote about it for Money Scoop here.
+If your employer and plan provider allow for after-tax contributions to your W-2 401(k) (what’s known as the Mega Backdoor Roth IRA), you can fill your W-2 401(k) up to $70,000, too.
+Keep in mind that includes your employer’s matching contributions, so the realistic mix is likely $23,500 of your contributions, $5,000-$10,000ish in employer match, and the remaining $30,000ish in “after-tax” contributions that can be converted to Roth.

 Other considerations for Combination #1